"Our Bakugans are exhausted. I don't think they can carry us. If we want to get to the Embassy, we better start

 "And you – you want to be my servant?"
 Barodius asked, chuckling.
 Ren should know that he had met a wicked one.
 Those piercing eyes and disdainful grin brought a clear message but Ren misinterpreted that.
-He thought that his Emperor was strict, not evil.
+He thought that his Emperor was demanding but not evil.
 He was mistaking so much!
 So he got what served him right.

 "Do you think you are worth it?
 I doubt very much.
-See this!"
+Watch this!"
 The Emperor raised both hands and snapped the fingers, calling a flash of thunderbolt out of thin air that fell striking on both Gundalian kid and his Bakugan.